 Don’t get me wrong, I think that table is insufficient.
 I just think it was the most basic table and that they should have been able to provide it, or even generate it as part of the audit, even if there was a gaping sub-area / black hole called “other”.
 Basically, people, they hadn’t triaged yet so they weren’t even sure what was in there.
 But arguing there are 500K requests doesn’t tell me anything about nature OR impact.

 Now, I expected that table, and it didn’t come.
-Nor was there any details on maternity leave, sick leave, overpayments, assignments, secondments, other administrative changes, etc. There could be another 10-20 categories for the Type of PAR, but it is not just the categories as the time factor besides it — how old are the requests, how big is the queue?
+Nor were there any details on maternity leave, sick leave, overpayments, assignments, secondments, other administrative changes, etc. There could be another 10-20 categories for the Type of PAR, but it is not just the categories so much as the time factor besides it — how old are the requests, how big is the queue?
 Because once the report is generated the first time, it can be generated again.
 With showing changes since the last one.
 I suspect the age figures would have to be even more disaggregated (maybe 1m, 2-3m, 4-6m, 6m-1y, 1-2y, 2-3y, etc.).
 That would give you decent details on the nature — at least for the type of PAR and the age of the request.